freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console/index.md

 ***Please follow the instructions provided and copy paste the JS code provided to the example from FCC to your browser's console!***

-Depending of your browser, in order to open up this console press the following:
+Depending on your browser, in order to open up the Javascript console you need to:

 ## Chrome:
-Menu > More Tools > Developer Tools > Console tab
+* Click the the following: Menu->More Tools->Developer Tools->Console tab
-* or else , for keyboard shortcut:
-- Ctrl + Shift + J (Windows/Linux)
+* or else , for keyboard shortcut: Ctrl + Shift + J (Windows/Linux)

 ## Firefox:
-Menu > Developer > Web Console
+* Click the the following: Menu->Developer->Web Console
-* or else , for keyboard shortcut:
-- Ctrl + Shift + K (Windows/Linux)
+* or else , for keyboard shortcut: Ctrl + Shift + K (Windows/Linux)

 ## Safari:
+* Click the the following: Safari->Preferences->Advanced
-Safari > Preferences > Advanced > enable "Show Develop menu in menu bar" and then: Develop > Show Error Console
+and to the option presented enable: "Show Develop menu in menu bar" Lastly, click: Develop->Show Error Console

 ## Edge:
-Icon with: ''...'' > F12 Developer Tools > Console tab
+* Click the the following: ''...'' symbol->Developer Tools-> Console tab